 Monica S. Desai

 Monica Desai is the Director, Public Policy at Facebook.
 Previously, she was a partner at Squire Patton Boggs, where she advised clients on complex media, technology, and regulatory communications matters.
 She spent over a decade in senior positions at the Federal Communications Commission: Senior Executive Service member, chief of the Media Bureau, chief of the Consumer and Governmental Affairs Bureau, deputy chief of the Wireless Telecommunications Bureau, special counsel to the General Counsel, and legal advisor to the commissioner.
-Her FCC experience includes analyzing complex issues and developing orders and policy involving multiple stakeholders.
+Her FCC experience includes analyzing complex issues and developing orders and policies involving multiple stakeholders.
 Ms. Desai regularly serves as an expert witness in litigation related to issues involving interpretation of matters involving the FCC.
 She has authored numerous publications and frequently speaks on topics involving communications and technology issues.
-She clerked for the Honorable Deborah K. Chasanow, US District Court, District of Maryland, and served as an adjunct professor at the George Mason University Law School.
+She clerked for the Honorable Deborah K. Chasanow, US District Court, District of Maryland, and served as an adjunct professor at George Mason University Law School.
 Ms. Desai received her BBA in Finance, magna cum laude, from the George Washington University, where she was a National Merit Scholar.
 She graduated cum laude from the Georgetown University Law Center where she served on the American Criminal Law Review and as President of the South Asian Law Students Association.

 Lance J. Descourouez